 Transloadit is the company that has been running Node.js in production the longest.

-We also contributed to Node.js itself a lot.
+We have also contributed a lot to Node.js itself.

 We care a great deal about welcoming communities and equal opportunities.
 Supporting Open Source Feelings seemed like an obvious way to help that cause.